wandb/docs/content/guides/hosting/data-security/presigned-urls.md

 ## Audit logs

 W&B also recommends to use [W&B audit logs](../monitoring-usage/audit-logging.md) in addition to blob storage specific audit logs.
 For latter, refer to [AWS S3 access logs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/ServerLogs.html),[Google Cloud Storage audit logs](https://cloud.google.com/storage/docs/audit-logging) and [Monitor Azure blob storage](https://learn.microsoft.com/en-us/azure/storage/blobs/monitor-blob-storage).
-With audit logs, admin and security teams can keep track of which user is doing what in the W&B product, and take necessary action if they determine that some operations need to be limited for certain users.
+Admin and security teams can use audit logs to keep track of which user is doing what in the W&B product and take necessary action if they determine that some operations need to be limited for certain users.

 {{% alert %}}
 Pre-signed URLs are the only supported blob storage access mechanism in W&B. W&B recommends configuring some or all of the above list of security controls depending on your risk appetite.